Allen County, Indiana Places

 Hagerman Group

 William Hagerman arrived from Germany in the 1890s.
 The Hagerman Group is a four-generation business since 1908 with offices in downtown Fort Wayne, as well as the Indianapolis and Louisville areas.
 William Hagerman and brother-in-law Fredrick Buesching co-founded The Buesching-Hagerman Company in Fort Wayne.
 At inception, the family business provided masonry services throughout Indiana.
 In 1929, The Hagerman Group helped build Fort Wayne’s Lincoln Tower, the tallest building in Indiana until 1954.
 The company served as the general contractor for both the Allen County War Memorial Coliseum, as well as Parkview Field, and its latest endeavor in 2018 is the opening phase of the Riverfront Park project being developed downtown on both sides of the St. Mary’s River.
-This information was copied from their website History page which has a nice timeline with more information and FOCUS 2018: The Hagerman Group has been on full display (and proud of that) for 110 years and counting by Tom Davis published June 17, 2018 in The News-Sentinel newspaper.
+This information was copied from their website History page which has a nice timeline with more information and FOCUS 2018: The Hagerman Group has been on full display (and proud of that) for 110 years and counting Tom Davis June 17, 2018 in The News-Sentinel newspaper archived on the Internet Archive Wayback Machine.

 Hall Community Arts Center